PensionMath

 Early retirement at age 55 applies a 4% reduction per year before normal retirement.
 If you're a Tier 1 member who would normally qualify at 60, retiring at 57 is three years early, and the reduction is 12%.
 On $27,500 that means $3,300 less per year, permanently.
 The reduction does not go away once you reach normal retirement age.

 Most PERS-covered positions are not covered by Social Security.
 If you have Social Security credits from other employment, add that separately when projecting total retirement income.
-The WEP calculator on this site can help estimate how your PERS pension might reduce a Social Security benefit from prior covered work.
+WEP, which previously reduced Social Security for pension recipients, was repealed in January 2025.

 Related calculators